salehnhd/cv-job-finder/README.md

 If the script fails:

--Make sure Python 3.12 is installed and active
+-Make sure Python 3.12 is installed and active.

--Ensure the virtual environment is activated
+-Ensure the virtual environment is activated.

--Verify both API keys are set
+-Verify both API keys are set.

--Check that the CV filename is exactly cvLLM.docx
+-Check that the CV filename is exactly cvLLM.docx.

 # Disclaimer

 -This project is provided for experimentation and personal use.

 -Always verify job postings manually before applying.